Quake 4: Development

 The Xbox 360 version of Quake 4 was released at the launch of the Xbox 360 and is Xbox Live compatible.
 There have been major issues with frame rates for the console adaptation, earning it the award for Most Aggravating Frame Rate/Best Slideshow in the GameSpot.com Best and Worst of 2005 list.
 In addition, the Xbox 360 port of Quake 4 has very long load times and Xbox Live glitches that result in problematic multiplayer experiences, as documented by game review sites as well as on Activision's support pages for the Xbox 360 version.
 This version was initially priced the same as the PC Special Edition DVD and features the same content.
 Aspyr Media published and released Quake 4 for OS X on April 5, 2006, initially only for PowerPC based Macs, but later as a universal binary compatible with both PowerPC- and x86-based Macs. id Software continued its tradition of supporting Linux, with Timothee Besset of id releasing a Linux version of the Quake 4 binary executable.
-The binary can be downloaded for free from id's servers and it requires a licensed copy of Quake 4 for Windows or OS X in order to run.
+The binary could be downloaded for free from id's servers and it requires a licensed copy of Quake 4 for Windows or OS X in order to run.
 The Linux installer was made available two days after the release of the game itself.
 The game's budget was $15 million.

 Having worked on the theme music for Doom 3, Clint Walsh and Chris Vrenna were hired to work on the theme music for Quake 4.
 Vrenna produced while Walsh composed the theme music.

-The rest of the music were composed by Raven's audio leads, Zachary Quarles and Kevin Schilder.
+The rest of the music was composed by Raven's audio leads, Zachary Quarles and Kevin Schilder.

+In 2021 the Quake 4 game DLLs were adapted for use with the open source dhewm3 engine derived from the released Doom 3 source code; this has since been used to port the game to AmigaOS.

+Release

+Quake 4 went gold in early October 2005 and was released on October 18 for Microsoft Windows, and later for Linux, OS X, and Xbox 360.

+A "Special DVD Edition" was released, including promotional material and the game Quake II with its expansions The Reckoning and Ground Zero.
+The Xbox 360 version of Quake 4 is based on the "Special DVD Edition" and includes Quake II.
+On August 4, 2011, the game was made available through Steam.

 Quake 4 was re-released for the Xbox 360 and PC on June 19, 2012, with publication handled by Bethesda.
 In Europe, the game was launched in the United Kingdom, France, Germany, Switzerland, Austria, and Benelux territories.
 It was released in the United Kingdom on June 22.
 Unlike the original Xbox 360 version, the Bethesda re-release does not include the port of Quake II.